-- The factors that caused investment in equipment to decline in 2016-among them lower business confidence, falling commodity prices, and slow growth of productivity-will partly abate in 2017, leading to healthy growth. - Orders for capital goods, a leading indicator of investment in equipment, began to rebound in late 2016. - Investment in intellectual property products, such as software, will repeat the solid growth posted in 2016.
+- Both the national office vacancy rate and the national industrial availability rate are near the lows reached during the last business cycle, suggesting a need to boost investment in nonmining structures.
+6 - 6.
+The office vacancy rate is the amount of vacant office space for lease divided by the total square footage of office space.
+The industrial availability rate is the supply of available space in large industrial buildings as a percentage of the total amount of such space. - The factors that caused investment in equipment to decline in 2016-among them lower business confidence, falling commodity prices, and slow growth of productivity-will partly abate in 2017, leading to healthy growth. - Orders for capital goods, a leading indicator of investment in equipment, began to rebound in late 2016.